 A valuation allowance totaling \$21.7 million, \$32.0 million and \$34.8 million as of 2016, 2015 and 2014 year end, respectively, has been established for deferred income tax assets primarily related to certain subsidiary loss carryforwards that may not be realized.
 For the year ended December 31, 2016, the net valuation allowance decreased by \$10.3 million primarily due to a non-U.S. subsidiary having, in part, attained three years of cumulative pretax income and, as a result, management concluded there is sufficient positive evidence that it is more-likely-than-not that additional deferred taxes are realizable.
 Realization of the net deferred income tax assets is dependent on generating sufficient taxable income prior to their expiration.
-Although realization is not assured, management believes it is more-likely-than-not that the net deferred income tax assets considered realizable, however, could change in the near term if estimates of future taxable income during the carryforward period fluctuate.
+Although realization is not assured, management believes it is more-likely-than-not that the net deferred income tax assets will be realized.
+The amount of the net deferred income tax assets considered realizable, however, could change in the near term if estimates of future taxable income during the carryforward period fluctuate.